ysglh/DeepVideoAnalytics/readme.md

 - Metadata stored in Postgres.
 - Operations (Querying, Frame extraction & Indexing) performed using celery tasks and RabbitMQ.
-- Separate queues and workers to allow select machines with GPU & RAM for indexing / computing features.
+- Separate queues and workers to allow selection of machines with GPU & RAM for specific tasks such as indexing / computing features.
 - Videos, frames, indexes, numpy vectors stored in media directory.

 ### Explore without User Interface